 - Cultural practices:

 - Tillage.
-If practical at the end of the growing season, root systems of plants should be turned up and exposed.
-This helps reduce populations of certain nematodes by exposing them to drying and temperature extremes.
-Subsoiling can be used in some areas to aid deeper plant root penetration.
+Exposure of the root systems will reduce nematode populations by exposing them to drying and temperature extremes.
+Sub-soiling can be used in some areas to aid in deeper plant root penetration.

 - Water Management.
-Irrigation reduces crop moisture stress in fields with high nematode populations.
-Water should not be allowed to move from nematode infested fields to non-infested fields.
+Irrigation reduces crop moisture stress in fields with nematode populations.

 - Clean Equipment.
-Implements, tools, and equipment should be cleaned of soil and root debris before moving from infested to non-infested fields.
+Wash all tractor equipment to remove soil and root debris before moving from infested to non-infested fields

 - Fumigants.
 These are non-selective materials that vaporize when applied in the soil.
 As gases, they move up through air spaces in the soil, killing nematodes and other microorganisms.
 After applying most fumigants, a waiting period is required before planting.